 The culminating public school field-based teaching experience for MAT Art Education majors that fulfills the student teaching requirements for New Hampshire K-12 teacher certification in art education.
 The internship is a continuous, full-time (five days per week) experience at both elementary and secondary levels during which, after a period of structured observation, students gradually assume responsibility for a full range of visual art teaching activities encountered in a school situation, thereby demonstrating the appropriate professional skills and attitudes essential for successful teaching of diverse populations of students.
 The internship is conducted under the supervisory guidance of certified K-12 school art faculty and PSU Art Education Clinical Faculty.
 Required seminars complement the experience.
 Falls and Springs.
 Prerequisite: Completion of all course requirements for the MAT in Art Education.
 All the policies related to the undergraduate and graduate field experience apply to this course.

 AE 5560 Special Topics in Art Education - 1-3 graduate credits

 This course provides a specialized offering by a specialist in a specific art education field.
 Students will participate in an intensive hands-on education experience.
 A departmental faculty supervisor and technician will be assisting the specialist in guiding the students in a focused environment.
 Students may repeat this course when offered under a different topic title.
 Summers.

 AE 5700 Curriculum Development and Assessment in the Arts - 3 graduate credits

 Curriculum design, implementation and assessment for curriculum developers, supervisors, educators and students in the arts will be addressed.
 The course provides an introduction to the goals, history, content, theory and practice of arts curriculum in public education as an independent discipline and an integrated component of a child's education.
 Emphasis is placed on state and national standards in the arts and reflects state mandates on arts assessment in K-12 public education.
 Participants will develop a working knowledge of the field through the development of balanced, discipline-based curriculum and assessment models for the arts which may be adapted to specific school sites.
-Summers.
+Offered Spring term only.